Epidural

 C-Section

-A calm, step-by-step look at what actually happens during a C-section.
-From preparation and anesthesia to delivery, here is what to expect and what you will feel.
+A calm, step-by-step look at what happens during a C-section — from prep and anesthesia to delivery, and what you'll feel along the way.

 April 7, 2026 · 6 min read